Exodromy: Aide-mémoire on étale homotopy types

 is an equivalence. \end{thm}

 \begin{qst} Let $ X $ be a connected noetherian scheme that is geometrically unibranch.
-Even in simple cases, we do not at this point have a very good understanding of the kind of information that is contained in the étale shape $\Pi_{\infty}^{\et}(X)$ but not in the other invariants.
-In this paper, we are content to focus our attention on the profinite homotopy types (and their stratified variants, of course). \end{qst}
+Even in simple cases, we do not at this point have a very good understanding of the kind of information that is contained in the étale shape $\Shapeet(X)$ but not in the other invariants.
+In this paper, we are content to focus our attention on the profinite shapes types and their stratified variants. \end{qst}